MAGALA-RICHARD/documentation-example/doc/api.rst

          ['.Simulations.Simulation.Field.Fertiliser']

          >>> model.inspect_model('Models.Fertiliser', fullpath=False) # strings are allowed to

+         The models from Models namespace are abstracted to use strings. all you need is to specify the name or the full path to the model enclosed in a stirng as follows

+         >>> model.inspect_model('Clock') # get the path to the clock model ['.Simulations.Simulation.Clock']

+         >>> model.inspect_model('IPlant')

 .. function:: apsimNGpy.core.core.CoreModel.inspect_model_parameters(self, model_type: Union[<module 'Models'>, str], model_name: str, simulations: Union[str, list] = 'all', parameters: Union[list, set, tuple, str] = 'all', **kwargs)